troclaux/notes/networking.md

 ### transport layer

+> provides data transfer between two devices

+- breaks data into segments
+- ensures it is sent and received properly
+- reassembles data at the destination
+- provides end-to-end communication between source and destination devices

 #### TCP (Transmission Control Protocol)

 > enables application programs and computers to exchange messages over a network